ThemeMountain/pine/README.md

 ## Documentation

-Framework documentation is available at [pine.thememountain.com](http://pine.thememountain.com/)
+Framework documentation is available at [thememountain.github.io/pine](https://thememountain.github.io/pine/)

 ## Issues

 If you found a bug in Pine, please [open an issue](https://github.com/ThemeMountain/tm-pine/issues).

+## In The Wild

+Are you using Pine for your email templates?
+[Let us know](mailto:info@thememountain.com), and we'll add your logo here.